updates5 Things to Consider Before Starting a Car Park Refurbishment

 2. Can You Refurbish Without Shutting Down?

-Most car parks don’t have the option of closing.
 Retail centres still need footfall.
 Residents still need access.
-Offices and hospitals continue operating.
-The structure has to function while the work is being carried out.
+Offices, hospitals and mixed-use developments continue operating while the structure is being repaired.

-That’s where refurbishment becomes a planning exercise as much as a construction one.
-Poor sequencing can lead to lost revenue, congestion, tenant complaints and programme pressure that compromises quality.
-The way the works are phased determines whether the project feels controlled — or disruptive.
+Refurbishment within a live environment becomes a planning and operational exercise as much as a construction one.
+Poor phasing can create congestion, lost revenue, tenant complaints and pressure on programme delivery that ultimately affects quality.

 3. Are You Specifying the Right Materials for the Environment?